 Kinsey went on to explain “that a recent article published to the effect that the stone block on Commerce Street was not used for sale of slaves was incorrect, quoting Mssrs.
 M.G.
 Willis, W.E.
 Bradley, Jas.
 Alsop, and others as authority.”
 (It’s worth noting that William Bradley, 17 at the time of the Civil War, was the son of wartime merchant James Bradley; M.G.
 Willis didn’t come to Fredericksburg until after the Civil War.)
 “These gentlemen, he said, had often seen slaves sold from this block which is still standing….
-The same block was used by ladies to mount horses, but was also used as an elevation for sale of slaves in front of the old Planters Hotel..”
+The same block was used by ladies to mount horses, but was also used as an elevation for sale of slaves in front of the old Planters Hotel.”

 Kinsey’s counter-assault against John Goolrick and the Chamber of Commerce apparently had the desired effect.
 Council never acted on the demand by Goolrick and the Chamber of Commerce that the stone block be broken up and hauled away.
 The matter vanished from public notice.

 For our purposes, by far the most important piece of evidence produced by Kinsey is the advertisement for a slave sale in front of Planter’s Hotel–at the site of the block.
 This ad has heretofore been unknown to us.
-But but another ad has been well-known for years.
+But another ad has been well-known for years.
 It appeared in the Fredericksburg News, December 22, 1857–just over two months after the ad produced by Kinsey appeared–and I reproduce it here.

 Neither Kinsey’s nor this ad expressly claims the use of the block in front of Planter’s for the sales, but certainly given all the possible locations for the auction (including Timberlake’s auction house elsewhere in town), the selection of the corner of Charles and William is, at least, very interesting.
 We can say with little doubt that at least two sales of slaves took place there.
 [Update: as of 2020, we now can place more than 20 sales of human beings on this corner.]

-Beyond these two pieces of hard evidence putting slave sales on that corner, the tradition of the block as a tool for selling slaves has persisted in Fredericksburg for well over a century.
+Beyond these pieces of hard evidence putting slave sales on that corner, the tradition of the block as a tool for selling slaves has persisted in Fredericksburg for well over a century.
 The earliest reference I have seen to the “slave block”–this by a Union veteran–dates to 1894 (if you know of an earlier reference, please let me know).
 In the early 20th century, photographs and postcards appeared touting the site as a slave block.